wagtail/wagtail/docs/advanced_topics/privacy.md

 </html>
 ```

-Password restrictions on documents use a separate template, specified through the setting `WAGTAIL_DOCUMENT_PASSWORD_REQUIRED_TEMPLATE`; this template also receives the context variables `form` and `action_url` as described above.
+Password restrictions on documents use a separate template, specified through the setting `WAGTAILDOCS_PASSWORD_REQUIRED_TEMPLATE`; this template also receives the context variables `form` and `action_url` as described above.

 ## Setting a "password required" page for a specific page type